whyrusleeping/ipfs-examples/api/randobj/readme.md

 Now we need to set up our context and finally build our node!

 ```
+	// Make our 'master' context and defer cancelling it
 	ctx, cancel := context.WithCancel(context.Background())
 	defer cancel()